 Deputy Director of Registration Policy and Practice

-Bertin joined the Office in 2011 as an attorney-advisor in the Office of Policy and International Affairs, and he served as an assistant general counsel from 2013 to 2015.
-Before joining the Office, he worked in private practice for 15 years in Washington, DC, where he represented a wide range of clients in intellectual property matters.
+Bertin joined the USCO in 2011 as an Attorney-Advisor in the Office of Policy and International Affairs and served as an Assistant General Counsel from 2013 to 2015.
+Before joining the Office, he worked in private practice for fifteen years in Washington, DC where he represented a wide range of clients in intellectual property matters.

 About the USCO